Lee Kwang-soo

 Fans Also Ask

-What is Lee Kwang-soo known for?
+What is Lee Kwang-soo best known for now?

 When did Lee Kwang-soo leave Running Man?